tandeshao/tp/docs/UserGuide.md

 ### 4.9.
 Extra information regarding the features

 #### 4.9.1.
 Preventing duplicate entries
 Abπ helps to manage duplicates by preventing duplicate entries of identical name, phone and email when using the `add` and `edit` commands.
-Each contact in Abπ is uniquely identified by their name, phone and email, that is, a contact is considered a duplicate if there already exists a contact in Abπ with the exact same name, phone and email.
-The reason why duplicate is considered as such is to provide flexibility as individuals may share the same name, or phone, or even email.
+Each contact in Abπ is uniquely identified by their name, phone and email, that is, a contact is only considered a duplicate if there already exists a contact in Abπ with the exact same name, phone and email.
+The reason why duplicate is considered as such is to provide greater flexibility as different individuals may share the same name, or phone, or even email.

 #### 4.9.2.
 Saving the data
 Abπ data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.